iDigitalFlame/ThunderStorm/docs/Quickstart.md

 python bin/profile
 ```

-This will show you just how many options are avaliable to you. _There's a lot!_
+This will show you just how many options are available to you. _There's a lot!_

 ### Creating your first Profile

-Let's go ahead an build a simple Profile to bootstrap outselves.
+Let's go ahead and build a simple Profile to bootstrap ourselves.

 Run the following command, replacing "<ip:port>" with the ip/hostname of your C2
-and port you'll be using _(in host:port format)_: (For this example we will using
+and port you'll be using _(in host:port format)_: (For this example we will be using
 TCP)

 ```bash